Προπτυχιακό τμήμα - Βαchelor στην Θεσσαλονίκη από το DEI College

 • Large percentage of professional activity of the graduates of the department

-• Fully English-language program that facilitates career prospects abroad
+• Fully English-language programme that facilitates career prospects abroad

 Career Opportunities

 The University of Sunderland is one of the UK's leading universities in terms of student employability.
-Upon successful completion of the Psychology program, graduates will have acquired the fundamental and special knowledge required to begin their career in the field of Psychology.
-Graduates of the program are employed in education, health services, public administration, human resource management, marketing, media and many other professional environments.
+Upon successful completion of the Psychology programme, graduates will have acquired the fundamental and special knowledge required to begin their career in the field of Psychology.
+Graduates of the programme are employed in education, health services, public administration, human resource management, marketing, media and many other professional environments.

 Course structure